 GOGUARDIAN PROVIDES THIS TEMPLATE FOR INFORMATIONAL PURPOSES ONLY AND DOES NOT WARRANT THAT IT SATISFIES ANY APPLICABLE FEDERAL, STATE, OR DISTRICT REQUIREMENT.
 GOGUARDIAN CANNOT BE RESPONSIBLE FOR FOR ANY LEGAL OR OTHER RISKS BASED ON SENDING THIS TEMPLATE OR ANY VARIATION THEREOF.
 YOU REMAIN SOLELY RESPONSIBLE FOR ENSURING ALL COMMUNICATIONS WITH PARENTS COMPLY WITH APPLICABLE LAWS, STANDARDS, AND POLICIES.

 If you have any questions about how to use this sample letter, please contact us at firstname.lastname@example.org.

 Dear [insert name],

 This school year, [insert name of school/district] has adopted GoGuardian Beacon 24/7 services as part of our school’s broader suicide prevention program.
-You are receiving this because you have been added as a counselor as part of the Beacon 24/7 program to receive alerts that have been escalated by GoGuardian's Safety Support team.
+You are receiving this because you have been added as a counselor as part of the Beacon 24/7 program to receive calls from GoGuardian's Safety Support team for any escalated alert.